Fifth Lee Hsien Loong Cabinet

 The Fifth Cabinet of Lee Hsien Loong of the Government of Singapore was announced on 25 July 2020 following the 2020 general election on 10 July, and came into effect on 27 July 2020.

 Changes

-There are seven new political office holders, six of whom are newly elected MPs:

-In addition, there are six outgoing political office holders:
+There was one new Minister appointed, with two outgoing Ministers.
+Khaw Boon Wan retired from politics while Ng Chee Meng stepped down after losing in the 2020 general election.

 Composition

 Cabinet

 The list of Cabinet ministers and other office holders was announced on 25 July 2020.
 In a press conference, Prime Minister Lee Hsien Loong said, "I'm rotating the ministers, especially the younger ones, to gain exposure and experience.
 We regularly do this during Cabinet shuffles, and the intent is to expose the office-holders to different portfolios to gain both breadth and depth to understand the intricacies of the issues, and to see things from different perspectives."